 United States Department of Agriculture (USDA), Natural Resource Conservation Service (NRCS), Alaska

-Grants to Alaska organizations, individuals, tribes, and local and state governments for activities to promote conservation efforts on agricultural lands.
-Applicants are advised that required registrations must be completed prior to applying.
+Grants to Alaska organizations, individuals, businesses, tribes, and local and state governments for activities to promote conservation efforts on agricultural lands.
+Applicants are advised that required registrations may take several weeks to finalize.
 The purpose of the grant program is to stimulate the development and adoption of innovative conservation approaches and technologies in conjunction with agricultural production.

 Technologies and approaches that are eligible for funding in a project’s geographic area using an EQIP contract for an established conservation practice standard are ineligible for CIG funding, except where the use of those technologies and approaches demonstrates clear innovation.

-For more details about program priorities, see pages 4-5 of the Full Announcement document in Attached Files below.
+For details about program priorities, see page 7 of the NOFO document in Attached Files below.

 GrantWatch ID#: 188648

-The funding floor for a single award is $6,000 and the funding ceiling for a single award is $445,000.
+The estimated funding floor for this opportunity is $5,000 and the estimated funding ceiling is $469,750.

 Projects may be between one and three years in duration.